Australia launches controversial COVID-19 tracking app as some states start easing rules

 MELBOURNE (Reuters) - The Australian government launched a controversial coronavirus tracing app on Sunday and promised to legislate privacy protections around it as authorities try to get the country and the economy back onto more normal footing.

-Australia and neighboring New Zealand have both managed to get their coronavirus outbreaks under control before it strained public health systems, but officials in both two countries continue to worry about the risk of another flareup.
+Australia and neighbouring New Zealand have both managed to get their coronavirus outbreaks under control before it strained public health systems, but officials in both two countries continue to worry about the risk of another flareup.

 “We are winning, but we have not yet won,” Australian Health Minister Greg Hunt said at a televised briefing announcing the app’s launch

 The app, which is based on Singapore’s TraceTogether software, uses Bluetooth signals to log when people have been close to one another.
-It has been criticized by civil liberties groups as an invasion of privacy.
+It has been criticised by civil liberties groups as an invasion of privacy. [nL4N2C50CL

 The Australian government, which wants at least 40% of the population to sign up to make the effort effective, said the voluntary app, which would not track location, is safe.